sidiq20/flask-routes-checker/README.md

 2. Turn your routes/ into a proper python package
 Make sure the routes/ folder has an __init__.py:

+## for a diffrent or a robust project structure

+# From your Flask project root, just scan for broken routes:
+flask-route-checker

+# Fix all broken routes (backups saved before changes)
+flask-route-checker --fix --backup-dir .backups

 touch routes/__init__.py to make it easier